-International Standard Book Numbers, or ISBNs, are used in all published books that are available for sale.
-ISBNs are free in Canada via the Library and Archives Canada.
-In addition, another detail to know about ISBNs: the same book, if published in a different format, will have a different ISBN.
-For example, a book published in hardcover, paperback, and ebooks editions will use different ISBNs for each format.
+International Standard Book Numbers (ISBNs), are used in all books available for sale.
+ISBNs are free in Canada via Library and Archives Canada.
+The same book, if published in a different format (hardcover, paperback, or ebook) needs a different ISBN.
 Booklets do not need ISBNs.
-For a full look at ISBNs check out this comprehensive guide.
-If you want to know how to register your ISBN with Bowker in order to access a listing with Global Books in Print check here.
+Check out this comprehensive guide.
+To learn how to register your ISBN with Bowker to list with Global Books in Print, check here.

-QR Codes are a tool for self-publishing that may be useful when it comes to marketing your book and engaging with your readers.
-They are those small black and white pixellated squares sometimes seen on posters, signs and products.
-Scanning the code with a mobile phone will bring up the website for that code.
-QR codes are encouraged for effective book marketing and to give your readers extra content.
-See reviews of QR Code Generators.
+QR Codes are those little black and white squares often seen on posters, signs and products.
+Scanning the code with a mobile phone brings up the website for that code.
+They can be effective book marketing or give your readers extra content.
+See reviews of QR Code Generators here.

 BISAC Codes & Categories

-It is possible to have a blog without having your own custom domain name.
-Website services such as Weebly, Wix, SquareSpace and Tumblr will let you to set up a blog with, or without, a custom domain name.
-For example http://3penny.tumblr.com is part of Tumblr while this website has its own domain name).
-However, a custom domain name looks much more professional and will make marketing much easier.
+It’s possible to have a blog without having your own custom domain name.
+Website and blogging services will let you to set up a site with, or without, a custom domain name.
+(For example http://3penny.tumblr.com is part of Tumblr while this website has its own domain name).
+However, a custom domain name is more professional and makes marketing easier.

-Now before you rush to buy a domain name, there are a few things you should do first.
-Importantly, make sure to check that your prospective domain name is not also used in another country but with a different domain suffix (or what is called the “top level domain”).
-For example, you might get a “.ca” domain, but then see a similar domain that ends with “.uk”.
+- Check that your prospective domain name is not also used in another country but with a different domain suffix.
+For example, you might buy a “.ca” domain, but then find a similar domain that ends with “.uk”.
 To see if a domain is being used, you can always just type it into the URL bar in your browser.

-And here is another good author blog full of tips on how to buy your domain name.
+- Read these tips for authors on how to buy your domain name.

-Most important: don’t let your domain name accidentally expire!
-If this happens, it can be almost impossible to get it back.
-Set it to auto-renew when you buy it.
-However, keep in mind that some companies may auto-renew for the same number of years as when you first purchased it.
-For example, if you bought it for 5 years, it might renew again for another 5 years.
+- Don’t let your domain name expire or it may be almost impossible to get it back.
+Set it to auto-renew.
+Also keep in mind that some companies may auto-renew for the same number of years as when you first purchased it.
+E.g. if you first bought it for 5 years, when it auto-renews it might be for another 5 years.
 This could be a surprisingly large charge if you didn’t plan for it.
 Check your renewal settings.

 AudioBook – tools for self-publishing

 Audiobooks are becoming increasingly popular.
 This trend shows no sign of slowing down.
 And it is not just famous people producing audio content, regular authors can also create their own audiobook.
-However, you might want to consider whether you have the skills to narrate your own book or not.
-Get feedback first and read “Should you narrate your own audiobook?”
-If you still want to get started, here are resources for self-publishing your own audiobook.
+However, maybe you don’t have the right voice or reading style.
+Get feedback first.
+If you still want to get started, these resources for self-publishing your own audiobook will help: